ethanhe42/3D-reconstruction/README.md

 ![h](result/selfff.png)
 ### How to run
 1. You can directly go to result folder to see all results
 2. To make it easier to view all results , I selected two images for each imageset.
 You can reproduce all 3D models using main.m.
-All 8 pclouds will show up together after program finished. ply will be saved to result folder.
+All 8 pclouds will show up together after program finished. `.ply` files will be saved to result folder, which you can be opened with meshlab.
 `main;`
 3. You can specify two images(**intrinsic.new must be in the same folder**):
 ` SfM2('imgFolder/img1.JPG','imgFolder/img2.JPG');`